driesbenoit/blog-autoshinydeployment/README.md

 The `ScriptAlias` line links the mywebhooks url to a physical directory on the vps.
 The `ProxyPass` lines make sure that all requests to mywebhooks are *not* forwarded to the shiny-server on the localhost, but all other requests are.

 ## Test the current set-up
 At this point you can do an intermediate test by creating a small cgi script that returns some text when the webhook is triggered, which can be done by simply visiting the url of the webhook in your browser.
 Note that your script should adhere the cgi format, so it has to return minimal headers to be executed properly.
-Also, the owner of the script and the directory of the cgi scripts should be the process that is trying to execute the script (most likeliy that will be apache/nginx).
+Also, the owner of the script and the directory of the cgi scripts should be the process that is trying to execute the script (most likely that will be apache/nginx).
 Check your cgi log to see the userid of the user that is trying to run the script if in doubt.
 And of course, do not forget to make the script executable (`chmod +x myscript.py`).
 Here is an example script:

 ```python
 #!/usr/bin/env python3